SecuProject/DLLHijackingScanner/README.md

 0,computerdefaults.exe,Secur32.dll
 ```

-### Command
+### Execution

 Command to run:

     DLLHijacking.exe [DLL_PATH]

-if no argument is passed, the script will use the current path and the file `test.dll`.
+if no argument is passed, the script will use the DLL `test.dll` which is stored in the resouce of `DLLHijacking.exe`.

 ### Result

-Tested on Windows 10 Pro version (10.0.19043 N/A Build 19043).
+Tested on Windows 10 Pro (10.0.19043 N/A Build 19043).

 ![ExploitResult](ExploitResult.png)